-As homage to the work of Willy Verkuil, OPERA2DAY gave her the opportunity to create a production based entirely on her own material.
+As homage to her work, OPERA2DAY provided Willy Verkuil with the opportunity to create a production based entirely on her own material.
 We invited three instrumentalists, a singer and a composer to follow her workshops over an extended period of time.
 Verkuil gave them simple exercises and a lot of room for improvisation.
 This resulted in breath-taking musical and scenic moments, fragile and human, but also unexpectedly funny.

-Amazed, we discovered that when Verkuil’s exercises were performed in an uninterrupted stream, the onlooker almost became enchanted.
-This is then the basis for our production: a collection of exercises, or ‘Etudes’.
-The etude is a study piece, but have not some composers displayed their genius through exactly this genre?
-A production like no other productions, without storyline, almost like a dance.
-It is as if we reflect on the execution of a performance itself in between our other performances.
+Amazed, we discovered that when Willy Verkuil’s exercises were performed in an uninterrupted stream, the onlooker almost became enchanted.
+This formed the base for the production: a collection of exercises, or ‘Etudes’.
+The etude is a study piece, but some composers displayed their genius through exactly this genre.
+A production like no other productions, without a storyline, almost like a dance.
+It is as if we reflect on the execution of a performance itself.

 The miracle of performing

-Director Willy Verkuil talks about this performance and the road that led to it:
+Stage director and coach Willy Verkuil talks about this performance and the road that led up to it:

-“Years ago, I developed the craft of “The Art of Performing”, the aim being to give musicians a better physical awareness thereby giving them the skills to handle their body as a well-tuned instrument.
+“Years ago, I developed the subject “The Art of Performing”, with the aim to give musicians a better physical awareness and thereby giving them the skills to handle their body as a well-tuned instrument.
 As a performer, the musician can thus present himself better to his audience.
-He can also then bring his personal instrument (the body) into closer harmony with his musical instrument.
+He can also bring his personal instrument (the body) into closer harmony with his musical instrument.

-Musicians are not only heard by their audience, but also seen.
-They are not actors, but performers.
-During a series of workshops, we developed material in order to bring the musician (still without instrument) into balance with the music-making musician.
+Musicians are not only heard by their audiences, but also seen.
+They are not actors, but they are performers.
+During a series of workshops, we developed material in order to bring the musician (first without instrument) into balance with the music-making musician.
 Without allowing him to act.
-This was for all a real challenge.
+A real challenge.

 Everything that one does day in day out, is actually training.
 Through this training, a musician eventually finds the balance between himself and his musical instrument.
-During the workshops, the musicians had the opportunity to find with new ways of viewing this craft, to experiment with it and to put their discoveries into practise.
-Musicians in general are used to short preparation times.
+During the workshops, the musicians had the opportunity to find new ways of viewing this craft, to experiment with it and to put discoveries into practice.
+Musicians in general are used to a short preparation time.
 It was therefore a big challenge to find musicians who were willing to participate in an experiment that would be a work in progress over a long period of time.
-The performers that you will see in this production dared.

-In the workshops, a format gradually emerged that could serve as the basis for the performance.
-Along the way, the music also became a part of the process and therefore, of the performance.
-The visual and musical ingredients blend together and form one entity.
+In the workshops, a format gradually emerged that could serve as the base for the performance.
+Along the way, the music also became a part of the process, and therefore of the performance.
+The visual and musical ingredients blended together and formed one entity.
 They tell no story but leave room for associations.”